auxsophia/auxsophia.github.io/_pages/humanFlourishing/body/sleep.md

 The show is basically a summary of his book.

-User _SuperOlivess_ made this great comment with the summarized tips and time stamps:
+User _SuperOlivess_ made this excellent comment with the summarized tips and time stamps:

 ---

 8:45
-"Men who sleep 5-6 hours will have a level of testosterone which is that of someone who is 10 years their senior.
-So a lack of sleep will age you by a decade in terms of that critical aspect of wellness, virility, muscle strength" ..
+Men who sleep 5-6 hours will have a level of testosterone which is that of someone who is 10 years their senior.
+So a lack of sleep will age you by a decade in terms of that critical aspect of wellness, virility, muscle strength

 13:30
 Visual centers of the brain ramp up 30% during sleep but the frontal lobes (responsible for logic, rationality) shut down.